 Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them and to cover operating deficits in funds such as the Food Service Funds.
-The District did make an operating transfer to the General Fund during the current year of \$128,512 from a major special revenue fund to the general fund to refund a portion of the food service program benefits transferred in previous years.
+The District did make an operating transfer from the General Fund to the Food Service Fund during the current year of \$189,117 to cover the food service operating deficit.